SNAFU: SUSFU

-SUSFU is an acronym for Situation unchanged: still fucked up, but can also be bowdlerized—just like SNAFU—to Situation unchanged: still fouled up.
+SUSFU is an acronym for Situation unchanged: still fucked up, but can also be minced—just like SNAFU—to Situation unchanged: still fouled up.
 It is used in a military context and was first recorded in the American Notes and Queries (ANQ) in their September 1941 issue.

+TARFU

+TARFU is an acronym for Things are really fucked up, minced as Things are really fouled up.
+It originated during World War Two, possibly in the British Armed Forces, and was first recorded in TIME Magazine in their November 30th, 1942 issue.